crisward/injector/README.md

 ## What is it?

-Quick mess creating a very simple dependency injection system using proxy objects and object destructuring.
+Quick proof of concept, creating a very simple dependency injection system using proxy objects and object destructuring.
 See the `loader.js` file for the very simple concept.

 ## What does it do?